dalten-collective/keep/README.md

   If setting repeating backups and this agent **has** been backed up to the specified ship at time `t`, this will trigger a backup immediately or at time `t+freq`, whichever comes last.
 - `%mend`
-  Load a backup from the specified ship or a path in Clay.
+  Load a backup from the specified ship.
 - `%live`
   Activate/deactivate the keep wrapper.
 Always initialized to false/deactivated.